youngkaneda/DemeterWatch/paper/paper.md

 # State of field

 Some works have already attempted to identify such violations in other software contexts and scopes.
-One such work [@LoDC] presented a specification language for use by framework users, enabling them to mechanically check code compliance.
+One example is @LoDC, which presented a specification language for use by framework users, enabling them to mechanically check code compliance.
 This allows framework developers to create constraints on what others must avoid when coding with that framework in a C++ environment.
 It also demonstrates the creation